MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/switzerland-local-functionality.md

 ---
 # Switzerland Local Functionality
-The following topics describe the local functionality in the Swiss version of [!INCLUDE[navnow](../../includes/navnow_md.md)].
+The following topics describe local functionality that is unique to the Swiss version of [!INCLUDE[navnow](../../includes/navnow_md.md)].

 ## In This Section
  [Enhanced Document Management](enhanced-document-management.md)